Customer Segmentation: How to Effectively Segment Users & Clients

 For example, say you sell popular tennis shoes to men.
 You can create a segment based on ecommerce activity and purchase value.

 But it could be tough to base a marketing campaign on these factors.
-And what if these buyers also happen to be break dancers from suburban neighborhoods?
+And what if these buyers are also break dancers from suburban neighborhoods?

 You might miss an opportunity to connect with this group.
 Combining several models gives you a chance to make your brand more diverse and inclusive.
 It also offers more opportunities to improve your products for your target audience.